 Opportunity close to home

-Justin Gallagher, a Wheaton College neuroscience major, plans to pursue becoming a neurosurgeon in medical school, and is also interested in biology and psychology.
+Justin Gallagher ’19, a neuroscience major, plans to pursue becoming a neurosurgeon in medical school, and is also interested in biology and psychology.

-This winter during break, he got an opportunity to combine all of his interests and start building the foundation of experience for his career plans by interning at Sturdy Memorial Hospital in Attleboro, Mass.
+During winter break, he got an opportunity to combine all of his interests and start building the foundation of experience for his career plans by interning at Sturdy Memorial Hospital in Attleboro, Mass.

-During his internship, the North Attleboro, Mass., resident, helped in caring for patients within the nursing units and labeled medical records within the Cardiac Rehabilitation Center.
+During his internship, he helped care for patients within the nursing units and labeled medical records for the Cardiac Rehabilitation Center.

 Gallagher, who is a pitcher on the varsity baseball team and a member of the Pre-Health Society on campus, noted that his experiences in the classroom as well as on the ball field contributed to his success during this internship.

 His biology courses provided him with a familiarity with what he encountered at the hospital on a daily basis and “being a leader and having confidence to aid patients came from my experiences on the varsity baseball team,” he said.

 He learned a great deal about communicating efficiently and consistently with patients to understand what they required.